-1. Academic bankruptcy is initiated by a written request from the student to the registrar/records official.

-- 2. Academic bankruptcy may only be declared once and may be applied to no more than three (3) semesters, which do not have to be consecutive. - 3.
-The bankrupted courses and grades remain on the transcript but are not calculated in the student's cumulative GPA. - None of the coursework taken during a semester for which academic bankruptcy is declared, including hours completed satisfactorily, will be used to fulfill degree requirements. - 5.
-Developmental courses successfully completed during a period of academic bankruptcy can be used to fulfill prerequisites. - 6.
+- Academic bankruptcy is initiated by a written request from the student to the registrar/records official. - Upon receipt of the student's request, the college will inform the student that an award of academic bankruptcy may impact his/her financial aid status. - 3.
+Academic bankruptcy may only be declared once and may be applied to no more than three (3) semesters, which do not have to be consecutive. - 4.
+The bankrupted courses and grades remain on the transcript but are not calculated in the student's cumulative GPA. - None of the coursework taken during a semester for which academic bankruptcy is declared, including hours completed satisfactorily, will be used to fulfill degree requirements. - 6.
+Developmental courses successfully completed during a period of academic bankruptcy can be used to fulfill prerequisites. - 7.
 To be eligible for academic bankruptcy, the student must have completed 12 semester credit hours of coursework at the college since the most recent semester for which the academic bankruptcy is requested.
-A grade of 'C', 'S', or higher is required in each course in 12 semester credit hours in the post-bankruptcy period. - When a student receives a declaration of academic bankruptcy, a permanent notation of "Academic Bankruptcy" will be reflected on the transcript for each semester affected. - 8.
+A grade of 'C', 'S', or higher is required in each course in 12 semester credit hours in the post-bankruptcy period. - 8.
+When a student receives a declaration of academic bankruptcy, a permanent notation of "Academic Bankruptcy" will be reflected on the transcript for each semester affected. - 9.
 Approval of the academic bankruptcy status at Northwest- Shoals Community College does not guarantee other institutions will honor that status.
 This determination will be made by the respective transfer institution(s).